Richard A. Stratton: Pre-Vietnam

-Vietnam War (1964-1975)
+Vietnam War (1964–1975)

 Pre-deployment

 In 1964, Stratton was promoted to Lieutenant Commander and assigned as aide and Executive Assistant to the Deputy Director, Joint Strategic Planning Staff, SAC, Offutt AFB, Nebraska.
 He maintained his aviation qualifications flying USAF T-33 aircraft out of Offutt.
 Upon completion of that tour of duty in 1966, he was ordered to VA-125, the light attack replacement air group, NAS Lemoore, California, for refresher training in the A4 Skyhawk.

 That summer he joined Attack Squadron One Ninety Two (VA-192) as Maintenance Officer and light attack aviator.
-In October 1966, His callsign was "The Beak".
+In October 1966, his call sign was "The Beak".
 VA-192 joined Carrier Air Wing Nineteen on board the USS Ticonderoga (CV-14) for a deployment in the Gulf of Tonkin and South China Sea.
 During the squadron's first forty days on the line in combat, he accumulated 21 combat missions.